 This Is England

-[This Is England -Great Britain – 2006 – Directed by Shane Meadows – Drama – Watch the official trailer]
+[2006 – Shane Meadows – Drama – Watch the official trailer]

 The story of a young man from an English neighborhood who ends up bonding with a group of skinheads.
-Little by little, they indoctrinate him to their ultra-nationalist and racist ideologies.
+Little by little, they indoctrinate him into their ultra-nationalist and racist ideologies.
 The movie takes place in the East Midlands region in Northern England (between Newcastle and Derby).
-After some time, you’ll get used to the accent of Shaun and his little buddies.
+After some time, you’ll get used to the accent of Shaun and his buddies.

 For those of you who are used to “BBC”‘s English accents, this movie will pose some difficulties.
-However, what you’ll find here is one of the best movies to learn English British: Slang, informal language and political and social vocabulary, such as issues with racism and violence, form the core of this movie.
+However, what you’ll find here is one of the best movies to learn English British.
+Slang, informal language, and political and social vocabulary, such as issues with racism and violence, form the core of this movie.

 Trainspotting

-[Trainspotting – UK – 1996 – Directed by Danny Boyle – Black Comedy/Drama – Watch the trailer]
+[1996 – Danny Boyle – Dark Comedy/Drama – Watch the trailer]

-At the top of our British Film list we have a highly visceral look into the daily life of a group of young Edinburghers as they struggle with their addiction.
-A cult film adaption of a novel by Irvine Welsh, Trainspotting features the language of youngsters, often abrasive slang, British and Scottish accents, and drug and addiction based vocabulary.
-This film is one of the greats, even though it may be difficult to follow without subtitles.
-If you hadn’t gathered it from the trailer, the dialogue is very fast.
+At the top of our British film list, we have a visceral look into the daily life of a group of young Edinburghers as they struggle with their addiction.
+A cult film adaption of a novel by Irvine Welsh, Trainspotting features the language of youngsters, often abrasive slang, British and Scottish accents, and drug- and addiction-based vocabulary.

 Download on iTunes | Buy on Amazon